sucheta90/Plutus/README.md

 This was our groups first full stack application that we developed from scratch, thus we were able to utilize various technologies and concepts that helped further understanding such as:<br>

--Creating and populating databases with models<br>
+- Creating and populating databases with models<br>
--Using handlebars to render template pages on the front end<br>
+- Using handlebars to render template pages on the front end<br>
--Utilizing tools on GitHub for project collaboration and management<br>
+- Utilizing tools on GitHub for project collaboration and management<br>

 ## Table of Contents